Content

 “It hurts when you kiss!” —Hannah*

 “I don’t really like beards because it feels like making out with one of those bristle brushes for horses.
-I’m more attracted to men who are more feminine-looking, so a little beard may be okay, but a long beard is way too lumberjack for me.
-Even like a beard like the other Kelce brother that’s not Travis is just too big for my taste,” —Renée M
+I’m more attracted to feminine-looking men so a little beard may be okay, but a long beard is too lumberjack for me.
+Even like a beard like the other Kelce brother, that’s not Travis, it's just too big for my taste,” —Renée M

 Another woman mentioned that beards reminded her too much of her dad, so she wasn’t a fan.

-As you can see, it’s tough to declare a universal “yes” or “no” to the question of whether women like beards.
+It's tough to declare a universal "yes" or "no" to whether women like beards.
 Here are the key takeaways:

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!